AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/README.md

 ### 🔧 Alarmo Configuration

-First, lets install ALARMO Custom Inegration.
+First, lets install ALARMO Custom Integration.
 For this we will need HACS Community Store.
 Here is the link in case you don't have it installed:

 [![HACS](https://img.shields.io/badge/HACS-Install%20Guide-blue?logo=home-assistant&style=flat-square)](https://hacs.xyz)